sami-s-hajjaj/ai-labs/src/lab3a.md

 ]
 ```

+<strong>Task 1: Complete the list of cities and distances in the variable `state_space` </strong>

+### The Transition model

-In this problem, the actions are to travel to connected cities from the current city Nick is in.
-The transition model is directly defined by the action.
-Therefore, create a function to search through the state space to find the children of a node, which would suffice as actions and transition model.
+In this problem, the transition model is defined by the action of traveling between connected cities from the current city Nick is in.
+To represent this, we can create a function that searches through the state space to find the children of the current node, which effectively represents the available actions and transitions.

-This function loops through the `state_space` variable to check for connections linked to the current node.
-The state on the connection becomes the child of the node in the search tree.
-We define a new function called `expandAndReturnChildren`.
+This function iterates through the `state_space` variable, checking for connections linked to the current node.
+Each city connected to the current node becomes a child in the search tree.
+We define a new function called `expandAndReturnChildren` to handle this process.

 ```python
 def expandAndReturnChildren(state_space, node):
   children = []